HemaxiN/3DCellPol/README.md

 To train the 3DCellPol model, you need images and corresponding 3D polarity vectors.
 The 3D nucleus-Golgi vectors can be annotated using our [Vector Annotation Tool](https://github.com/HemaxiN/VectorAnnotationTool).
 This tool outputs a .csv files for each image containing the paired nuclei and Golgi centroids.
-To create the training sub-volumes use the file [create_dataset_main.py](https://github.com/HemaxiN/3DCellPol/blob/main/3D/create_dataset_main.py).
+To create the training sub-volumes use the file [create_dataset_main.py](https://github.com/HemaxiN/3DCellPol/blob/main/3D/create_dataset_main.py), after updating the directory paths, image resolution information and other parameters.
 The `gt_dir` is the path to the folder containing the .csv files obtained with the [Vector Annotation Tool](https://github.com/HemaxiN/VectorAnnotationTool).
 Then, run the file [train_main.py](https://github.com/HemaxiN/3DCellPol/blob/main/3D/train_main.py) to create the ```train``` and ```val``` folders in ```data_dir```.
 The ```data_dir```has the following structure:

 ```